Israel Music Institute: Publishing house

-The Israel Music Institute is the first publicly owned music publishing house in Israel and the most influential one on the local scene.
-It is devoted primarily to the publication of Israeli art music, but also publishes books and booklets on Israeli music and composers, and formerly, a periodical- IMI News.
-It is the only local publishing house represented internationally by some ten leading European and US publishers, among them: Theodore Presser Co.
-(USA, Canada & Mexico), Albersen & Co B.V.
-(The Netherlands), Peermusic classical (Germany, Austria & Switzerland), EME (France, Belgium, Luxembourg, Spain & Portugal), Engström & Södring Musikverlag AS (Denmark), and Český hudební fond, o. p. s.
-(Czechia, Slovakia & Hungary).
+The Israel Music Institute is the first publicly owned music publishing house in Israel and the most influential one in the local scene.
+It is devoted primarily to the publication of Israeli art music, but also publishes books and booklets on Israeli music and composers, and formerly, a periodical titled IMI News.
+It is the only local publishing house represented internationally by approximately ten leading European and US publishers, including: Theodore Presser Company (USA, Canada, & Mexico), Albersen & Co B.V.
+(The Netherlands), Peermusic Classical (Germany, Austria, & Switzerland), EME (France, Belgium, Luxembourg, Spain, & Portugal), Engström & Södring Musikverlag AS (Denmark), and Český hudební fond, o. p. s.
+(Czechia, Slovakia, & Hungary).

-Since its establishment, IMI has acquired the rights to more than 3800 compositions by some 250 Israeli composers.
-IMI publishes compositions by virtually all important contemporary classical Israeli composers working in Israel since 1920.
-The Institute's catalogue encompasses orchestral music, chamber music, solo instrumental music and vocal music (ranging from solo song to choral and choral-orchestral music), electronic music, several operas and ballet scores, and music for educational purposes.
+Since its establishment, IMI has acquired the rights to more than 3,800 compositions by some 250 Israeli composers.
+IMI publishes compositions by virtually all major contemporary classical Israeli composers active since 1920.
+The Institute's catalogue encompasses orchestral music, chamber music, solo instrumental music, and vocal music (ranging from solo songs to choral and choral-orchestral music), electronic music, several operas and ballet scores, and music for educational purposes.

 CD label

-The IMI produces CDs both on its own label and in cooperation with several other non-profit musical institutions in Israel, as well as markets CDs of Israeli art music produced by other labels.
+The IMI produces CDs both on its own label and in cooperation with several other non-profit musical institutions in Israel; it also markets Israeli art music produced by other labels.

-The institute made its first steps in the field of music production during the 70s, with the production of several records (LPs) and even a first tape cassette.
-In 1990, the institute was invited to join and run an existing project- music in Israel (MII).
-The collaborating organizations were The Jerusalem Music Center, Kol Israel (The Voice of Israel radio station), Acum (Association for composers, writers and publishers), and the Ministry of Education and Culture.
-The MII produced 26 CDs.
-It was active for 7 years, after which the institute continued to issue CDs independently.
-It has produced 61 CDs so far.
+The institute took its first steps in music production during the 1970s with the production of several records (LPs) and a tape cassette.
+In 1990, the institute was invited to run an existing project, Music in Israel (MII).
+The collaborating organizations were the Jerusalem Music Center, Kol Israel (the Voice of Israel radio station), ACUM (Association of Composers, Authors and Publishers of Music in Israel), and the Ministry of Education and Culture.
+MII produced 26 CDs and was active for seven years, after which the institute continued to issue CDs independently.
+It has produced 61 CDs to date.